seanebones-lang/mars/INCIDENT_RESPONSE_PLAN.md

 What We're Doing: [Response actions]
 What You Should Do: [Customer actions]

-We take security very seriously and are taking all necessary steps to prevent future incidents.
+We take security highly seriously and are taking all necessary steps to prevent future incidents.

 For questions: security@mothership-ai.com
 ```